opensearch-project/project-website/_posts/2025-12-14-Resource-Sharing-Technical-Deep-Dive.md

 }
 ```

-Visible only to the owner and superadmins.
+The resource is visible only to the owner and superadmins.

 **Public**: